panzagianluca/predik-seedify/Docs/ARCHITECTURE.md

 A: "Polymarket is in English, charges gas fees, and has zero Argentine markets.
 We're in Spanish, gasless, and focus on Boca vs River.
 It's like asking why Argentines use Mercado Libre instead of Amazon - localization matters."

 **Q: "How do you handle AI oracle disputes?"**
-A: "24-hour dispute window with 5% stake requirement.
+A: "24-hour dispute window with USDT bond requirement (1% of market volume).
 If the community challenges the AI and wins, they get rewards.
-If they lose, they lose their stake.
-Game theory prevents spam disputes while allowing legitimate challenges."
+If they lose, they lose their bond.
+Game theory prevents spam disputes while allowing legitimate challenges.
+USDT bonds align with our gasless, stablecoin-native UX."

 **Q: "What if another team copies your idea after the hackathon?"**
 A: "We have a 6-month head start (existing codebase), access to Argentine market, Spanish fluency, and DevConnect presence.
 By the time they launch, we'll have 1,000 users and be expanding to Mexico.
 Network effects = moat."